 |

-Pope Boniface IX. approves the establishment of a university in Würzburg, endowing it with papal privileges.
-It is the fourth university to be founded in the area of what is present-day Germany.
+Pope Boniface IX grants the papal privilege to establish a comprehensive university in Würzburg.
+It is the fourth university to be founded in what is now Germany

 |